coston/react-super-responsive-table/README.md

 # Super Responsive Table

-The mission is to develop a better simple react table component that pivots to list view on mobile devices.
+Let's develop a better simple react table component that pivots to list view on mobile devices.

 Task List:
-- [ ] importable table component
 - [ ] generic style handling for table component
 - [ ] json to table
 - [ ] csv to table